Life has been busy! Our house has sold and we are in the midst of packing.

 So I actually have two cleansers, but this setup is convenient and gives a little variety in my life!
 I also have the option of double-cleansing if I feel I need it.

 Sunscreen – I put this on as part of my makeup regimen.
-I use Cotz which also doubles as my foundation.
+I use Cotz Prime and Protect which also doubles as my foundation.

 For the rest of my makeup I use the Clinique line.

-Affordable brands (FF = Fragrance Free): Vanicream, CeraVe, FF Aveeno, FF Neutrogena, FF Ponds Cold Cream, Albolene, Dove Sensitive
+Affordable brands (FF = Fragrance Free): Vanicream, CeraVe, FF Aveeno, FF Neutrogena, FF Ponds Cold Cream, Albolene, Dove Sensitive, Vaseline Advanced Repair

-Nicer brands: La Roche Posay, Paula’s Choice, FF Avene
+Nicer brands: La Roche Posay, Paula’s Choice, FF Avene, Clinique Dramatically Different cream or lotion, Embryolisse

 Natural brands (these use occlusives other than mineral oil): Earth Science’s Ceramedx, Cleure, Burt’s Bees Sensitive, Weleda Sensitive Care

 I mentioned Embryolisse in my previous post and it is an excellent moisturizer.
 The base is actually a cold cream (some people also use it as makeup remover) with just a few natural goodies.
-It has that short and sweet ingredient list and although it has fragrance, it has been so well-loved for so long that I don’t mind making the exception!
+It has that short and sweet ingredient list and is available in a fragrance-free, oil-free version as well as the original cult classic which is mineral-oil-based.
+I personally make an exception for the fragranced original because it is light and elegant, and gentle enough to be popular for 70 years.

 One more skin-improving hint I learned from my research that I’ll stick in here: the single-bladed razor.
 You may have to journey over to the men’s section to find these.
 I’m using Bic Sensitive and, uh, my legs have never looked better.
 Who on earth invented those gazillion-bladed razors?!